Many good step-by-step manuals are available describing how to enable Kerberos authentication for Exchange Server 2013/2016.

 Get-OutlookAnywhere -Server CASSERVER | Set-OutlookAnywhere -InternalClientAuthenticationMethod Negotiate

-All eight Exchange 2013 servers where still not offering Nego as an authentication provider even after some period of time.
+All eight Exchange 2013 servers were still not offering Nego as an authentication provider even after a while.
 Verifying the OutlookAnywhere configurations using PowerShell showed the correct configuration values.
 So what to do?

-Use the IIS management consolte to add the Negotiate authentication provider to the list of available providers and reorder the list to use Nego first.
+Use the IIS management console to add the Negotiate authentication provider to the list of available providers and reorder the list to use Nego first.

-Now Outlook clients will pick up the configuration change an will connect to OutlookAnywhere using Kerberos.
+Now Outlook clients will pick up the configuration change and connect to OutlookAnywhere using Kerberos.

 You should not use the IIS management console to change any settings of the Exchange Server virtual directories during normal operations.
-Using the IIS management console should only be used for troubleshooting fancy situations that you encounter in your Exchange Server infrastructure.
+The IIS management console should only be used to troubleshoot fancy situations you encounter in your Exchange Server infrastructure.